COSC3020/parallel-mergesort-LukeHoese/README.md

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint:
 It may help to consider the DAG of the parallel program.

+From my understanding span is the longest path on the DAG, aka the longest length of parallel calls that have to wait on the previous call to be completed.
+It is similar in structure to a recursion tree for this problem.
+We are splitting our data in half at each point, giving us a depth, and thus worst case span for our parallel program, of $\Theta$(log(n))